 The following general definitions are acronyms are provided to assist in interpretation of the Electoral Area E OCP.

 Definitions

-AFFORDABLE HOUSING is housing where the rent or mortgage plus taxes is 30 percent or less of a household's gross annual income, where household income is average for the area or less
+AFFORDABLE HOUSING is housing where the rent or mortgage plus taxes is 30 percent or less of a household's gross annual income.

 AGRI-TOURISM is recreational travel undertaken to experience agriculture or to participate in agricultural activities.